imbus/robotframework-tutorial-en/README.md

 ## Testing your Setup

-To test your installation open the 'Testing' explorer (View > Testing) and run the whole suite.
+To test your installation open the 'Testing' explorer (View > Testing) and run the `Tutorial` suite.
-The result should be: 29 tests, 26 passed, 3 failed
+The result should be: 16 tests, 12 passed, 4 failed

 You are now ready to participate the Workshop.